A last-minute addition of wellness sessions made all the difference

 Tiffany Zwinge Berger leading sound bath

 Caesars’ inaugural Wellness Forum took place in June, where the company showcased its wellness sessions and health-focused F&B to 100 meeting professionals and media.
-This is where Paige discovered that she needed this at her event.
+This is where Paige discovered that she needed this at her Healthcare Advocate Summit.

 Read More: Elevating Meetings Through Wellness

-“Going through each of these types of classes—of meditation, of sound bathing, of the forest bath—I’m like, I have no clue what I’m even walking into,” Paige says.
-“But with each of them, we felt a little bit better at the end.
-I’ve never been to an event where [all the food] was healthy, like 1,000%—and you still got full off of the stuff, and I didn’t feel like crap.”
+“Going through each of these types of classes—of meditation, of sound bathing, and a forest bath— I had no clue what I was even walking into,” Paige says.
+“But with each of the wellness activities, we felt a little bit better at the end.
+I have never been to an event where [all the food] was healthy, like 1,000%—and the opportunity to become full from the healthy meals that were provided, and I didn’t feel sluggish like I normally do after a full conference buffet.”

 After the Wellness Forum, Paige says she and Elizabeth Johnson, co-CEOs of Healthcare Advocate Summit, realized they needed to figure out how to incorporate wellness into their next event.
 What they started with this year was three wellness sessions and a roundtable across three days—attendees had the chance to experience calm in a meditation room, a breathwork and sound bath session and morning yoga.